EightMedia/styleguide.js/README.md

 ### API
-`parseFile( css_file )`
+`parseFile( css_file )` and `parseCSS( css_source )`

-Read the given css file and parse all styleguide comments.
+Read the given css file/source and parse all styleguide comments.
 The file is also used in the export.
-Can only be called once.

-`parseCSS( css_source )`
-Read the given css source and parse all styleguide comments.
-The file is also used in the export.
-Can only be called once.
+Can only be called once per instance.

 `includeJS( js_file )`

 Adds this file to the export.
 You can use this to load scripts like Modernizr into the page.

 `renderToFile( dest_file, [template='template/index.jade'] )`

 Render the styleguide to this file, with the given jade template.